jht6/ihook/README.md

 ### Configuration

-`pre-commit-enhanced` will try to run your `npm test` command in the directory contians `package.json` by default unless it's the default value that is set by the `npm init` script.
+`ihook` will try to run your `npm test` command in the directory contians `package.json` by default unless it's the default value that is set by the `npm init` script.

-But `pre-commit-enhanced` is not limited to just running your `npm test`'s during the commit hook.
+But `ihook` is not limited to just running your `npm test`'s during the commit hook.
 It's also capable of running every other script that you've specified in your `package.json` "scripts" field.
 So before people commit you could ensure that: